Douglas Veale: Early life

+Civil Service

 He stepped down as adjutant on 18 May 1917, and was then allowed to take up an appointment as a civil servant with the Local Government Board, later the Ministry of Health.
 He was private secretary to various Ministers of Health between 1921 and 1928, then private secretary to Neville Chamberlain, helping to implement the Local Government Act 1929.
+Brian Harrison recorded 3 oral history interviews with Veale, 2 in January 1969, and the other in February 1969, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In the interviews Veale recalls his civil service career and talks at length about Chamberlain.
+Veale was appointed commander of the Order of the British Empire (CBE) on 1 March 1929.

+Oxford Years

-He was appointed commander of the Order of the British Empire (CBE) on 1 March 1929.
-The following year, he was appointed registrar of the University of Oxford, as part of the university's plan to improve its administration by making the post more important.
+In 1930, Douglas Veale was appointed registrar of the University of Oxford, as part of the university's plan to improve its administration by making the post more important.
 Although he initially faced suspicion from the colleges of the university, who disliked centralisation, he made his reputation by hard work and sensitivity to the role of colleges.
 He was reported to write minutes of university council meetings in advance, knowing what the likely decision was going to be.
 His former position as a civil servant was useful to the university as his former colleagues became more senior and found themselves in influential positions.

 He was knighted in the 1954 New Year Honours, receiving the accolade from the Queen Mother at Buckingham Palace on 19 February.
 He became an Honorary Fellow of Corpus Christi and of St Edmund Hall, Oxford in 1958, the year that he retired from his post; he was also awarded an honorary doctorate by the university.
 He was Secretary to the Oxford Preservation Trust from 1958 to 62.

 His interests included walking and tennis.
 He was married with three children, including the composer John Veale.
 He died in Oxford on 27 September 1973.

+Commemoration

-He is commemorated in stone on the east side of the passageway leading from the north side in the Old Bodleian Library quad, Catte Street, Oxford.
+Douglas Veale is commemorated in stone on the east side of the passageway leading from the north side in the Old Bodleian Library quad, Catte Street, Oxford.